shivankbhatia/cfgp1/Readme.txt

-This is a Node.js project for practice.
+This is the FIRST Backend project for practice.